Newsletters

 Photo Credit @JulesLister

 An arrangement of hand sewn velvet brains are presented as a still life.
 Plastic insects infect the scene and an avocado sits in the background.
-Inspired by Dutch flower paintings and the surrealist movement the scene depicts my interest in autobiographical artificial displays that presents objects that are simultaneously beautiful and disturbing.
+Inspired by Dutch flower paintings and the surrealist movement the scene depicts Clements’ interest in incongruous artificial displays that presents objects that are simultaneously beautiful and disturbing.

-This tableau is a meditation on the macabre and the mundane, where objects, once alive, are rendered artificial and inert.
-The velvet brains, meticulously crafted yet lifeless, evoke a profound sense of loss—the death of organic intellect reduced to mere artifice.
-This stark imagery conjures an underlying dread of artificial intelligence and the erosion of human intellectual sovereignty.
+This tableau is a meditation on the macabre and the mundane, where objects are rendered artificial and inert.
+The velvet brains, represent the death of organic intellect reduced to beautiful artifice representing an underlying dread of artificial intelligence and the erosion of human intellectual sovereignty.

 The Machine Stops